-This Specification is written in the load and resistance factor design (LRFD) format, which provides a method of proportioning structural components such that no applicable limit state is exceeded when the structure is subject to all appropriate load combinations.
+This Specification is written in a dual format covering both load and resistance factor design (LRFD) and allowable strength design (ASD).
+Both approaches provide a method of proportioning structural components such that no applicable limit state is exceeded when the structure is subject to all appropriate load combinations.
 When a structure or structural component ceases to fulfill the intended purpose in some way, it is said to have exceeded a limit state.
 Strength limit states concern maximum load-carrying capability, and are related to safety.
 Serviceability limit states are usually related to performance under normal service conditions, and usually are not related to strength or safety.
 The term "resistance" includes both strength limit states and serviceability limit states.